 - The Crew driver must NOT use cell phones, radios, iPods or other electronic devices while operating a vehicle.
 The use of ear phones, Bluetooth, headsets, or other assisted device that do not distract from the operation of the vehicle is permitted.
 The crew passenger in the vehicle is expected to answer any incoming and place any outgoing calls while the vehicle is in operation.

-- Participants must NOT be under the influence of illegal drugs or alcohol while riding or driving.
+- Participants must NOT be under the influence of illegal drugs, alcohol or cannabis while riding or driving.

 - Participants must be courteous and respectful to others; remember, not everyone has the same skills or comfort level when it comes to riding a bike.

-- In the event of an outside altercation (i.e. with a pedestrian, driver or vehicle), it is the participants’ duty to avoid any form of conflict or engagement (physical or verbal).
-Any such incident should be reported to Bike Rally support (Team Leads, Steering Committee, Co-Chairs or PWA staff) immediately.
+- In the event of an outside altercation (i.e. with a pedestrian, driver or vehicle), it is the participant’s responsibility to avoid any form of conflict or engagement (physical or verbal).
+Any such incident should be reported to Bike Rally leadership (Team Leads, Steering Committee, Co-Chairs or PWA staff) immediately.

 *** Please refer to the Bike Rally Event Handbook for complete guidelines on “cycling safety” and “Inclement Weather”.

-- Participants in the Bike Rally must adhere to the rules, instructions and regulations set forth by PWA staff and the volunteer management of the event (i.e. riding regulations or crew duties).
+- Participants of the Bike Rally must adhere to the rules, instructions and regulations set forth by PWA staff and the volunteer management of the event (i.e. riding regulations or crew duties).

 - Participants of the Bike Rally act as representatives of the Toronto People With AIDS Foundation, and as such, must act in a manner that is appropriate for said role.